christiangenco/microconfrecap/editor/posts/mojca-mars.md

 > Long form performed way better than short form copy every single time

 Facebook's visual rule is not to use more than 20% of your image for text.
+Facebook limits the reach on text more than that, but images with text convert way better.
+Experiment with it - you'll learn a lot.